esh6597/paper-drip-full/README.md

 - Non-endless pages: overflow pages are hidden or navigable via extra pages
 - Newsletter features
 - Page search feature via tags and keywords
+- Testing harness

+Suggestions extremely welcomed.

+# Usage/Documentation

 ### Package Scripts

 When running CLIENT-SIDE code, feel free to use the yarn/npm about command to find out more about the dependencies.
-You can chain :suffixes for more information, ex: yarn about:help in bash will display a list of suffixes to use.
+You can chain :suffixes for more information, ex: yarn about:help at /client in bash will display a list of suffixes to use.

 Currently supported suffixes:
 - :help